tranheim/Succession_functional_diversity/README.md

 # Succession_functional_diversity

-The manuscript is accessible on BioarXiv on this link:
+The manuscript is accessible on BioarXiv ()

 This repository contains all the necessary code to reproduce the main figures and central data/statistics